mohammadaliawan/ls-prep/notes.md

 A loop is the repetitive execution of a piece of code for a given amount of repetitions or until a certain condition is met.

-### `loop`
+#### `loop`

 The simplest way to create a loop in Ruby is using the loop method. loop takes a block, which is denoted by { ... } or do ... end.
 A loop will execute any code within the block (again, that's just between the {} or do ... end) until you manually intervene with Ctrl + c or insert a break statement inside the block, which will force the loop to stop and the execution will continue after the loop.

-The break keyword allows us to exit a loop at any point, so any code after a break will not be executed.
-Note that break will not exit the program, but only exit the loop and execution will continue on from after the loop.
+**The `break` keyword allows us to exit a loop at any point, so any code after a break will not be executed.
+Note that break will not exit the program, but only exit the loop and execution will continue on from after the loop.**

+**The `next` keyword can be used to skip the rest of the current iteration of the loop and start with the next one**

+`break` and `next` are important loop control concepts that can be used with loop or any other loop construct in Ruby

+**Important: `loop` is an instance method of the class`kernel`.**

+**What does `loop` block return?
+It returns nil unless break is used to supply a value**

 #### `while`

 **Ruby-doc.org:**The while loop executes while a condition is true.

+A while loop is given a parameter that evaluates to a boolean (remember, that's just true or false).
+Once that boolean expression becomes false, the while loop is not executed again, and the program continues after the while loop.

+**The code within the loop must modify the variable x in some way.
+If it does not, then x >= 0 will always evaluate to true and cause an infinite loop.**

 ```
 a = 0